 ☐ The sensor is easy to keep clean and does not contaminate the liquid production – and the sensor doesn’t prevent thorough cleaning of the pipe or tank in use.

-☐ Communicate the measured data to the factory control system for logging and input for the process control loops.
+☐ Communicates the measured data to the factory control system for logging and input for the process control loops.

 Inline, On-line, At-line – or Somewhere Else?